cyn1x/zacvukovic.com/docs/now.md

 # Now

-Inspired by the <a href="https://nownownow.com/about" target="_blank" rel="noopener noreferrer">"now page"</a>, this page will show what I'm focused on at this point of my life.
+Inspired by the <a href="https://nownownow.com/about" target="_blank" rel="noopener noreferrer">"now page"</a>, this page will show what I'm focused on at this point in my life.

 *Last updated 2025-02-26*